 You may have restricted the use of AirDrop and forgot to remove the limitation.
 Ensure that it’s not blocked.

-Launch Settings ⟶ Go to General ⟶ Tap on Restrictions ⟶ Enter your Restrictions passcode.
+Launch Settings ⟶ Go to Screen Time ⟶ Tap on Content & Privacy Restrictions ⟶ Allowed Apps.
 Then, make sure the switch next to AirDrop is ON.

 Turn Off/On Wi-Fi and Bluetooth/Reboot Your Device